4renginy/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 General data indicates that May is the best month to launch the campaigns.
 From then on the outcomes gradually goes down until September.
-November through March is the least successful months to start  campaings.
+November through March is the least successful months to start  campaings. <br>

 "Fever" campaign started  in June and ended in July.
 Although the goal was not high the campaing failed possibly due to the start date.

 ![](https://github.com/4renginy/Kickstarter-Analysis/blob/master/Resources/Theater_Outcomes_vs_Launch.png)